Digitising disputes – 13 / 15 观点

-Last year, we wrote an opinion piece - Witness evidence in commercial trials: time to think again - for The Lawyer, in which we explained the problems that we saw with the current system of factual witness evidence in commercial disputes.
+Last year, we wrote an opinion piece for The Lawyer in which we explained the problems that we saw with the current system of factual witness evidence in commercial disputes.

 We suggested that more thought be given to alternative approaches (such as the use of shorter witness summaries with greater evidence in chief on certain issues raised in a summary) and that perhaps a "menu" of evidence options (similar to the menu of disclosure options implemented following the Jackson reforms) should be considered.